beijaflor-io/ghcjs-commonjs/README.md

 **ghcjs-commonjs** is a _work-in-progress_ collection of little hacks to make GHCJS generated JavaScript and CommonJS integration less troublesome.

+**This hasn't been tested in production yet, so try the examples and report any issues that you have**

 We provide the following tools:

 - `ghcjs-require`     - **Calling Haskell from Node.js and CommonJS**